mengfong96/uni-blocvote/README.md

 ```
 $ npm run dev
 ```
-Visit this URL in your browser: http://localhost:3000 Open "Mengundi!" tab to test the functionality.
+Visit this URL in your browser: http://localhost:3000 and open "Mengundi!" tab to test the functionality.

 ## Acknowledgments
 * Guide from Pet Shop(Truffle): https://www.trufflesuite.com/tutorials/pet-shop